-The specificity of pleasure might seem obvious, but some who write about aesthetic pleasure fall afoul of it.
+The specificity of pleasure might seem obvious, but some who write about aesthetic pleasure miss the point.
 Aesthetic pleasure is pleasure in contemplating something.
 This pleasure could be sensory, like the enjoyment one derives from looking at a painting or listening to music.
 Or it could be intellectual, like the pleasure of reading the latest Robert Harris.
 In both cases, pleasure in contemplation has to be distinguished from wanting an object for other uses.
 Kant was among the first to understand this.
 His example was that of a palace.
 You might long to live in it, or you might hate it for its extravagance and want to destroy it.
 But both of these responses are distinct from the pleasure or displeasure derived from merely looking at it.
-It is the latter pleasure that counts as aesthetic.
+Only the latter pleasure counts as aesthetic.

 Discussing sexual selection, Darwin wrote: ““When we behold a male bird elaborately displaying his graceful plumes or splendid colours before the female . . . it is impossible to doubt that she admires the beauty of her male partner.”
-Assuming that he really meant beauty, and not sexual attractiveness, this is a mistake.
+Assuming that he really means beauty, and not sexual attractiveness, this is a mistake.
 It confuses sexual desire with aesthetic admiration.
-According to Darwin’s own theory, when a female looks at a male that way, she is not getting pleasure from looking at him for the sake of looking at him.
-(She might do that as well, but this is not what Darwin was talking about.)
-Thus, he wrongly equates the concupiscent gaze with simple looking.
+According to Darwin’s own theory, when a female looks at a male that way, she is not getting pleasure from looking at him for the sake of looking at him; rather, she is driven to mate with him.
+Darwin wrongly equates the concupiscent gaze with simple looking.
 Kant’s point was that aesthetic appreciation is disinterested.
 It is pleasure just in looking.

 This brings us back to my puzzle.
 Aesthetic pleasure encourages us to contemplate its object.
 But why is this good?
 Why is it valuable to be absorbed in contemplation, with all the attendant dangers of reduced vigilance?
 Wasting time and energy puts one at an evolutionary disadvantage.
 For large animals such as us, unneeded activity is particularly expensive.